Chapter 13: On those Healthy Hills Near Panama

 Actually, Fitch was a prolific writer and his papers remain in several libraries from New York City to Washington.
 In a 1794 letter to Thornton, Fitch referred him to "my manuscripts" that he wanted Thornton to revise.
 He used Thornton and other directors only to improve his prose.
 However, in a 1791 letter, as Fitch prepared to go to France, a fellow director described to Thornton how he wrote the contract for the agent in France and couldn't resist taunting Thornton: "You still condemn the French scheme."
 Thornton' did not write the papers for the French patent.

-Thornton never noted the coincidence that he drew his prize winning design for the Capitol about the same time Fulton allegedly read his description of the steamboat.
-Thornton refused to think that he lived in the past and, of course, his battles were still joined.
-But with the near destruction of the Capitol and his old friend the president not at all interested in him, he had to question why he continued exhaust his genius on that.
-As for the steamboat, he had never seen one of Fulton's until his friend Tayloe was instrumental ino bringing one to the Potomac.
-Thornton never wrote a memoir, but did reflect on his past in letters.
+Thornton never wrote a memoir, but did reflect on his career in letters.
 In an 1821 letter to Jefferson, he referred to his current position at the Patent Office as "the trivial office I still hold, which does not give support to my Family."
 In 1822, in a rare letter to John Adams, while thanking the former president for his kind attentions, he rued that "when the great Washington died, I lost a Friend, that would not have permitted me to remain so long in the back ground...."(VV)

 Suffice it to say, Thornton was out of touch with the foreign policy of the country, but quite full of himself.
 On April 11, President Madison appointed three other men to be the commissioners overseeing restoration of the Capitol.
 On April 13, Mr. Pinto, from Argentina, dined with the Thorntons.
 In late August, he took Don Pedro Gual to the house of Attorney General Richard Rush.
 Thornton knew the pressure points and the ways of the city.
-In 1805, Rush had met and admired.
-General Miranda.
-Gual had served him in Caracas then after his fall continued to forward the revolutionary cause in Columbia.
-Gual came with diplomatic credentials and to request a naval escort for an American merchant ship that would carry weapons bought in New York City by Gual.
-Thornton knew that as usual President Madison and Secretary of State Monroe were at their Virginia seats leaving Rush "the only member of the government at this moment here."
+In 1805, Rush had met and admired General Miranda.
+Gual had served him in Caracas and then after his fall continued to forward the revolutionary cause in Columbia.
+Gual came with diplomatic credentials and a request for a naval escort for an American merchant ship that would carry weapons.
+Thornton knew that, as usual, President Madison and Secretary of State Monroe were at their Virginia seats leaving Rush "the only member of the government at this moment here."
 Thornton knew he might be tempted to do more than merely send reports to Virginia.

 Of course, it was Thornton promotion of MacGregor months after he met him that stunned the administration.
 As for Rush's supporting the scheme, Thornton ever relied on his clerks to be ready to attest.
 He had used that ploy against Latrobe and would again in 1819 when the National Intelligencer announced that an Army board approved the breech loading rifle of John Hancock Hall.
 The next day, the editor announced that the rifle was actually invented by Dr. Thornton.
 Hall retorted that while he had drawings and a working gun, Thornton had lost his drawings and relied on his clerks to attest that they had once seen them.